zwb920922/AlgorithmsPartII-Princeton/seamCarving/readme.md

-#seamCarving
+#Seam Carving

-This assignment requires you to create a data type that resizes a W-by-H image using the seam-carving technique (shortest path algorithm).
+This assignment requires you to create a data type that resizes a W-by-H image using the seam-carving technique (use shortest path algorithm).

 see instruction for details.